venugopalsgnew/JavaAppDockerized/README.md

+**How to make docker image is private** docker pull nginx docker tag nginx venugopal87/nginx:1.777 docker login docker push venugopal87/nginx:1.777
+Selec the Image, Go to Settings ->  Click on Private

+With the free plan, you can create an unlimited number of public repositories and one private repository.
+If you need more private repositories, you would need to subscribe to one of Docker Hub's paid plans, such as the Pro or Team plans, which offer more features and allow you to create multiple private repositories.

+**Here's a summary of what you get with the free plan:**

+Unlimited public repositories: You can create as many public repositories as you need.
+One private repository: You can create one private repository to store your private images.

 **Pull private Image from DockerHub (private image)**

 On k8 cluster, create a k8 secret which is pointing to Dockerhub account